highmountaintea/nile-server/README.md

 ### Security

 `nile-server` simulates token based authentication, which is a versatile security model.
 However, the token is not encrypted, so it is only suitable for a sample app, and please don't put any sensitive data into this database.
+Here are the username/password that would work for the `/login` endpoint:

+* confucius / confucius2
+* newton / newton2
+* curie / curie2
+* mozart / mozart2
+* ada / ada2

 ## Filtering